timzhenggg/campaign_invest_website/README.md

 ### Steps to Update Access
 1. Open the `users.json` in root directory
 2. Locate the user entry you'd like to update.
-3. Modify the necessary fields, such as access level, permissions, or any other relevant information.
+3. Modify the necessary categories with users.

 These changes will take effect immediately upon the next application build or reload.